TheArtemis/ID2209-HT25-Distributed-Artificial-Intelligence-and-Intelligent-Agents/documents/Project Specification.md

 - `trust_memory` map structure exists but marked as TODO
 - Q-Learning logic for trust evolution not yet implemented

-**Step 6 (FIPA):** ⏳ TODO
+**Step 6 (FIPA):** ⏳ ✅ TO BE REFINED
-- Commander FIPA skills exist but communication events not yet implemented IMPLEMENTED WITH A SKELETON FOR NOW
+- Commander FIPA skills exist but communication events not yet implemented
-- Dust Storm event to be implemented
+- Dust Storm event

 **Step 7 (UI):** ⏳ TODO
 - Charts for trust evolution and survival rate not yet implemented